infrastructury/infrastructury-api/README.md

 ## Info

+- Infrastructury is current still a work-in-progress and not yet intended for use.
 - This mod removes the boilerplate of multiplatform + multiversion modding.
 - All Architectury events are forwarded for every supported version.
 - New API features will be added to improve usability and remove boilerplate.